AZALEAS -Spring blooming. Grow in acid soil with good drainage in shade or morning

 some with contrasting eye.
 Blooms on new wood so prune back hard by March.
 Plant

 in a sunny location.

-‘Blueberry Smoothie’ and ‘Raspberry Smoothie’ are varieties with double blue or red
+‘Blueberry Smoothie’ and ‘Strawberry Smoothie’ are varieties with double blue or

 VIBURNUMS Spring blooming white flowers, red to blue to black berries, enjoyed